Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Will I need to pay tax on glamping income?

-You’ll need to ensure you pay taxes on the income you generate, depending on the tax bracket your profit falls into.
+You may well need to pay tax on your glamping and property income, depending on the tax bracket your profit falls into.
 The type of tax you need to pay, and how you submit your tax returns will depend on the business structure you choose (which we’ll cover next).

 It’s worth checking whether or not you’re entitled to property allowance, too.
 You may be able to receive up to £1,000 of property income in a tax year without needing to tell HMRC or pay tax on it.